Salmonella enterica subsp. enterica: Serovars

-S. enterica subsp. enterica contains a large number of serovars which can infect a broad range of vertebrate hosts.
-The individual members range from being highly host-adapted (only able to infect a narrow range of species) to displaying a broad host range.
+Salmonella enterica subsp. enterica serovars are defined based on their somatic (O) and flagellar (H) antigens, with over 2,600 serovars in total; only about 50 of these serovars are common causes of infections in humans.
+Most of these serovars are found in the environment and survive in plants, water, and soil; many serovars have broad host ranges that allow them to colonize different species in mammals, birds, reptiles, amphibians, and insects.
+Zoonotic diseases, like Salmonella, spread between the environment and people.

 A number of techniques are currently used to differentiate between serotypes.
 These include looking for the presence or absence of antigens, phage typing, molecular fingerprinting and biotyping, where serovars are differentiated by which nutrients they are able to ferment.
 A possible factor in determining the host range of particular serovars is phage-mediated acquisition of a small number of genetic elements that enable infection of a particular host.
 It is further postulated that serovars which infect a narrow range of species have diverged from ancestors with a broad host range, and have since specialised and lost the ability to infect some hosts.

-A selection of serovars, with known hosts listed.
-Since there are more than 2500 serovars of Salmonella enterica subsp. enterica, this list is incomplete.

-A study of data from 37 countries collected between 2001 and 2007 found that the most common serovar of Salmonella isolated from human cases was Enteritidis, found in an average of 43.5% of cases, followed by Typhimurium (17.1% of cases), Newport (3.5%), Infantis (1.8%), Virchow (1.5%), Hadar (1.5%), and Agona (0.8%).